 A failed extubation occurs when the breathing tube is removed but the patient cannot maintain breathing on their own.
 This results in reintubation.
 Studies show that patients who fail extubation have higher mortality and longer hospital stays.
 Some patients are unable to recover quickly after intubation and may need a tracheotomy.

-A tracheostomyis a surgically made hole in the neckthat passes through to the windpipe.
-A tube called a trach is placed through the hole to help the person breathe.
+Tracheotomy is the procedure that creates a surgical cut or opening in the trachea.
+Tracheostomy involves the insertion of a tube to keep the airway open.
+A curved tube called a trach is placed through the hole to help the person breathe.
 When a patient needs to be on a ventilator for more than a few weeks or is unable to wean off of it, a tracheostomy is preferred to repeated intubation.
 Patients with tracheostomies eventually learn to talk and swallow.
 A trach can be permanent or removed when no longer needed.

 Recovery depends on why intubation was required.
 People intubated for surgical procedures are usually extubated as soon as they wake up from anesthesia and can breathe on their own.
 For those experiencing a critical illness or trauma, the prognosis depends on the underlying cause of respiratory distress and whether or not the patient will recover enough for successful extubation.